cm-smith/cm-smith.github.io/_posts/2017-09-20-sports:-sports-analytics-intro.md

 # Welcome to the Club

-Our goal: celebrate your love for sports with us, learning and applying technical skills, and start answering the difficult questions.

 Just trying to win fantasy football?
 Trying to go to attend [MIT Sloan Sports Analytics Conference](http://www.sloansportsconference.com/) with original research?
 Get involved with DSA.